How to Get Customer Feedback: 7 Effective Tips

 “Feedback is the breakfast of champions.”

 But in reality, customer feedback is the ultimate truth.
 If you don’t know what’s wrong, you can’t fix it.
 If you don’t know what’s right, you can’t do more of it.
-If you don’t do more of what’s right, you can’t keep your customers satisfied.
+If you don’t do more of what’s right, you can’t get valuable insight to keep your customers satisfied.

 Satisfied customers are loyal customers — and brand loyalty is the foundation for business growth.
 It starts with customer feedback.
-Here are seven tips for gathering customer feedback that you can use in your business today.
+Here are seven tips for gathering customer feedback for actionable insights that you can use in your business today.

 Top 7 Tips to Ask For Customer Feedback

 With ManyChat, you can collect customer feedback using a mix of Messenger, SMS, and email channels.
-Let’s take a look at how you can achieve this.
+Let’s take a look at how you can achieve this, to help improve the customer experience.

 1. Figure out why you’re asking for feedback